Advanced Biofuel Payment Program in Idaho

 This program’s goal is to increase the production of advanced biofuels.

 Any entity that produces and sells advanced biofuel is eligible to apply.
 An advanced biofuel producer can be an individual, corporation, company, foundation, association, labor organization, firm, partnership, society, joint-stock company, governmental entities, schools and other types of educational facilities, group of organizations or a nonprofit entity that produces and sells an advanced biofuel.

 An entity that blends or otherwise combines advanced biofuels into a blended biofuel is not considered an advanced biofuel producer under this program.
 Eligible advanced biofuels:

 - Must meet the definition of an advanced biofuel in 7 CFR Part 4288.102.

 - Must be derived from renewable biomass, other than corn kernel starch.

 - Are ones where the buyers and sellers act independently and have no relationship to each other.

 What funding is available?

-- Quarterly payments for actual quantity of eligible advanced biofuel produced during the quarter
+- Quarterly payments are made for the actual quantity of eligible advanced biofuel produced during the quarter.

 What are the payment terms?